jsonkao/sync-archives/README.md

 3. For archives on S3: Configure `spec-graphics` AWS credentials.

-## Downloading an archive

-### GitHub
+## GitHub archives

 <pre>
 $ node github-download.js <var>CONTENT_PATH</var> <var>OUTPUT_PATH</var>
 </pre>

+This script downloads an archive from GitHub.

 The content path should be of the form `/repos/:owner/:repo/contents/:path`.
 The output path is a local directory.
 The script will make the output path if it doesn't already exist.

-### S3

-_In progress._

-### Uploading an archive

-### GitHub

 <pre>
 $ node github-upload.js <var>CONTENT_PATH</var> <var>INPUT_PATH</var>
 </pre>

+This script uploads a local archive to GitHub.

 The content path should be of the form `/repos/:owner/:repo/contents/:path`.
 The input path is a local directory.
 The script will make the input path if it doesn't already exist.

-### S3
+## S3 archives

 _In progress._